Marina Endicott

 Marina Endicott (born September 14, 1958) is a Canadian novelist and short story writer.
 Her novel Good to a Fault won the 2009 Commonwealth Writers' Prize for Canada and the Caribbean.
 It was a finalist for the Giller Prize and was longlisted for the Dublin IMPAC award.
 Her next, The Little Shadows, was longlisted for the Giller Prize and shortlisted for the Governor General's Literary Award.
 Close to Hugh was longlisted for the Giller Prize and named one of CBC's Best Books of 2015.
 The Difference won the City of Edmonton Robert Kroetsch Prize.
 It was published in the US by W. W. Norton as The Voyage of the Morning Light in June 2020.
 Her latest book, The Observer, won the City of Saskatoon Book Prize and the Saskatchewan Book of the Year Award in 2023.
+Endicott received the 2026 Prairie Grindstone Prize for her body of work.

 Personal life

 Endicott was born in Golden, British Columbia in 1958, the daughter of an Anglican priest; she grew up in Vancouver, Halifax and Yarmouth, Nova Scotia, and Toronto, Ontario.
 She worked as an actor before moving to London, England, where she began to write fiction.
 Returning to Canada in 1984, she went west to Saskatoon and worked in theatre as a director and dramaturge.
 She was for many years the dramaturge of the Saskatchewan Playwrights Centre.
 In 1992 she went farther west with husband Peter Ormshaw to Mayerthorpe, Alberta, on his first posting with the RCMP; they have since lived in Cochrane, Edmonton, and Saskatoon.
 They have two children: Willow (1993) and Rachel (1996).
 They presently (2021) live in Saskatoon.